coolmanjingwu/zillow-estimate/pytest/README.md

+I wrote a different main.py for the test suites, this one will load the model from s3, which will save a lot of time. <br />

 Unit test 1: Set limit on built year. <br />

   Since our data was from 2016, which means any house that is built after 2016 won't be taken into consideration.<br />